 Peer and self-assessment

-The table below provides a number of options for self and peer assessment of group products and processes.
+Table 2 below provides a number of options for self- and peer assessment of group products and processes.
 When using any of these approaches, brief your students about the process, and make assessment criteria explicit and clear to them.

 Once again, each approach has its advantages and disadvantages.
 Choosing an approach depends on the nature of the group task and the particular skills and experience you want your students to develop.
 Students need to be clear about the form peer assessment will take, and the weighting it will be given in the overall assessment.